shaounak/dbt_workshop/README.md

 code ~/.dbt/profiles.yml
 ```

 >**Note**: You need to make sure that port `5432` is exposed to the server port `5432` for the next set of steps when you start the postgres docker container.
 Second, you must also make sure that you initialize the your pipenv environment using the `pipenv shell` command or you might have to run the next set of steps using the `pipenv run <command>`.
+Alternatively you can also run the `activate.sh` file upon cloning the repo or everytime you restart your machine and cd to this folder.

 ## Testing the dbt connection using `dbt debug`